Jiaoshou Yi Xiaoxing: 2012-2013

-February 2012, he had opportunity to direct short film Invisible Girl-friend adapted from hot posts; in July 2012, he participated in a motivational film Great Village Girl (Mandarin Pronunciation 大村姑) as a director, and win China Ceremony Short Film Award for Best Screenwriter and 5th Taipei International Short Film Festival Award for Best Plot; then in the October the same year, he directed a short film Call Me Dad, which tells the interesting story between a daughter and her father who returned home after drifting in Beijing; in December 2012, he also directed a short film Release Wand.
+In February 2012, he directed the short film Invisible Girl-friend, adapted from popular online discussions; in July 2012, he participated in a motivational film Great Village Girl (Mandarin Pronunciation 大村姑) as a director, and win China Ceremony Short Film Award for Best Screenwriter and 5th Taipei International Short Film Festival Award for Best Plot; then in the October the same year, he directed a short film Call Me Dad, which depicts the story of a daughter and her father who reconnect after his return home following years of living in Beijing; in December 2012, he also directed a short film Release Wand.

 2013-2015

-In 2014, one of his stream dramas Surprise S1 (2013) win the KingBonn Award for Best Series and Best Internet Short Film, and the other stream drama Surprise S2 (2014) achieved total 6 hundred million hits.
+In 2014, his stream drama Surprise S1 (2013) won the KingBonn Award for Best Series and Best Internet Short Film, and the other stream drama Surprise S2 (2014) achieved total 6 hundred million hits.

 In September 2014, he published his book surprise: Life is Comedy.

 In 2015, he directed short film Surprise: At a Crucial Moment in February and guested on Moron Brothers 3 in December.